ibexa/documentation-developer/docs/api/rest_api_customization_and_extension.md

 ### Route
 https://doc.ibexa.co/en/latest/api/extending_the_rest_api/#route

 Your REST routes should use the [REST URI prefix](rest_api_usage.md#uri-prefix) for consistency.
-To ensure that they do, in the config/routes.yaml file, while importing your routing file, use `ibexa.rest.path_prefix` parameter as a `prefix`.
+To ensure that they do, in the config/routes.yaml file, while importing a REST routing file, use `ibexa.rest.path_prefix` parameter as a `prefix`.

 ```yaml
 # config/routes.yaml